eceerseven/secondHandMETU/README.md

 Views:
 register: Handles user registration, ensuring a seamless process for new users to join the system.
 user_login: Manages user login using the AuthenticationForm, redirecting authenticated users to the dashboard.
 dashboard: Retrieves and displays the user profile upon successful login.
+Enable user for search items and return search results.
 user_logout: Implements the logout functionality, redirecting users to the home page.

 Forms: